JulianaMb/urlshortener/README.md

 - localhost:8182/all (all urls in database)
-- using Postman or other, localhost:8182, HTTP Request type PUT, body the long url to shorten.
+- using Postman or other, localhost:8182, HTTP Request type PUT.
+In Request body inform the long url to shorten.
 - localhost:8182/331e5b6b 331e5b6b is the shorten url to https://www.google.com, this request will redirect to the url
 - localhost:8182/getCountAcesses/331e5b6b how many times this shorten url was acessed